Shaleen-Ndirangu/Space-Shooter/README.md

 - [Any additional controls]

 ## Game Architecture
-- The game is amde up of enemy spaceships and fighter spaceships.
+- The game is made up of enemy spaceships and fighter spaceships.
 - The fighter spaceships shoots lasers to kill the enemy spaceships in order to advance in the vaious levels in the game.
 - The fighter spaceships are able to collect lives along the way in order to stay alive in the game.